 Flip or rotate blocks or groups of blocks.
 These adjustments help blocks to fit in the model and connect with other blocks.
 See Flip or Rotate Blocks.

-Reposition or hide block names and move ports to any side of the block.
+Reposition or hide block names, edit port labels, and move ports to any side of the block.
 See Manage Block Names and Ports.

 Add colors to blocks and to the background.
 See Specify Model Colors.